sAyem1310/-Smart-attendance-management-system-develoment-SDLC/README.md

 A Smart Attendance Management System (SAMS) is a software solution designed to automate the process of recording and tracking attendance for various purposes, such as schools, colleges, businesses, or any organization that requires a systematic way of monitoring attendance.
 The system typically utilizes technology to simplify and enhance the attendance management process.

-The SDLC of Smart Attendance Management System is:
+Developing aSmart Attendance Management System involves several stages in the Software Development Life Cycle (SDLC).
+Here's a simplified overview:

 1.Planning: